WTR-GITHUB/hangman/README.md

 This is my final project for the Python beginner course.
 The task description is provided in [Task_description.md](https://github.com/WTR-GITHUB/hangman/blob/main/Task_description.md).

 The code was developed and tested in a Linux Ubuntu environment.
+You must to have [docker](https://docs.docker.com/engine/install/ubuntu/) installed.

-Below are the recommended installation steps.
+Below are the recommended installation steps:

 1. Navigate to the folder where you want to download hangman game folder with the content:
     ```